elastic/ecs-logging-go-zap/README.md

 # Elastic Common Schema (ECS) support for uber-go/zap logger

 Use this encoder for automatically adding a minimal set of ECS fields to your logs, when using [uber-go/zap](https://github.com/uber-go/zap).

+---

+**Please note** that this library is in a **beta** version and backwards-incompatible changes might be introduced in future releases.
+While we strive to comply to [semver](https://semver.org/), we can not guarantee to avoid breaking changes in minor releases.

+---

 The encoder logs in JSON format, using the default [zapcore/json_encoder](https://github.com/uber-go/zap/blob/master/zapcore/json_encoder.go) internally.

 Following fields will be added by default:
 ```